zedarb/PnR-Final/README.md

                     uses self.setSpeed method to slow down for turn multiplies turn degrees by TIME_PER_DEGREE and actually turns again resets speed to normal
+    setSpeed - adjust the robot's speed
+    nav - robot's method to move through and navigate through obstacles loops through isClear method to see if it i safe to move forward if so, it proceeds forward using the cruise method if not, the robot backs using self.backup to become a safe distance from object then using kenny's method - sets turn track depending on the scan then turns right or left cruise -